 Scan, Bag, Go: Coming soon to a grocery store near you

-For QFC shoppers, the program has already launched at Seattle-area stores, including Redmond, Bellevue Square, Issaquah and Northgate.
-Zach Stratton, a spokesman for QFC told The News Tribune.
+For QFC, the program has launched at its Seattle-area stores, including Redmond, Bellevue Square, Issaquah and Northgate.

 Kroger this week announced it was expanding its Instacart delivery services for stores in Washington, Oregon and Idaho, on the heels of last week’s plastic bag phaseout announcement.